Smone5/dataquest/Analyzing Thanksgiving Dinners/README.md

 A Dataquest.io guided project learning how to use Jupyter notebook to analzye Thanksgiving dinners in the USA.
+Please open "Basics.ipynb" to begin.